strattonite/har/README.md

 - build/ contains build files and artifacts
 ## Note:
 - If building from archive, [CMSIS_5](https://github.com/ARM-software/CMSIS_5) and [CMSIS-DSP](https://github.com/ARM-software/CMSIS-DSP) will have to be placed in extern.
 Either initialize a new git repo and add as submodules, or git clone them, they are not included in the archive due to size constraints.
+- Kinesis SDK is also omitted from the archive for the same reason, this must be placed in sdk/ksdk1.1.0
 - file setup.conf is required with the following format, these variables should also be in the user's environment:

 JLINKPATH	=	PATH_TO_JLINK